s4t4n/FS22_CVT_Addon/README.md

 https://discord.gg/mfergkwhDu

 Known issues:
-- multiplayer not in sync with calculated transmisson and functions!
+- multiplayer* is in sync. but the driving feeling have to be readjust - I'm on it.

+*A very big thanks goes to Glowin, for fixing the mp sync issue.

 LessMotorBrakeforce to new Edition CVT_Addon by SbSh(s4t4n) and Frvetz